halogen487/cupid/README.md

 # cupid
-Simple website full of filler text.
-There's a form you can fill in and it saves it in a SQLite database.
+Cupid is a website containing a quiz.
+Answers get saved in a database and on Valentine's day, an advanced blockchain algorithm determines who'd make the best couples.

 # Disclamer
 This project is a <b>joke</b> and is not inteded to be taken seriously.